 - Skeith from the .hack series of games gets a pagan cross as his primary weapon (or a 'red wand' in the English version).
 When he uses his Data Drain move, the cross teleports behind the victim, giving the impression of a cruxifiction.

 - In a rather odd manner, Dragon Quest VIII uses a stylized cross as the symbol of the game's obvious Catholic Church Expy, which makes sense so far.
 The manner in which it is stylized, however, has the two arms bent upwards and both, along with the "head" are tipped with points that give it a sinister pitchforked design... which seems all the creepier because the church isn't secretly worshiping expy-Satan behind the expy-Christ facade.

-- One weapon in Kid Icarus Uprising is a blade those various forms of attacks are all crosses.
-The charged shots are large crosses with equal-length arms, the rapid-fire shot are lots of tiny traditional crosses, the weapon itself is cross-shaped, and the melee attack extends the weapon with a cross-shaped Laser Blade. for Bonus Points, the weapon is called the Crusader Blade.
+- In Kid Icarus: Uprising, one weapon is a blade those various forms of attacks are all crosses.
+The charged shots are large crosses with equal-length arms, the rapid-fire shot are lots of tiny traditional crosses, the weapon itself is cross-shaped, and the melee attack extends the weapon with a cross-shaped Laser Blade.
+For Bonus Points, the weapon is called the Crusader Blade.

 - The C-130 Hercules transport plane has the Angel Flare, which...oh, just look at it yourself.◊